promisan/Prosis/OSS/README.md

     #The code contains a list of knownTextExtensions since some files contains non standard MIME types.
     java ListFileExtensions <path/To/Prosis> summary  text-only

+## CheckFileEncodings.java

+This script was used to check and get the list of text-base files independently of their extension.
+Usage `java CheckFileEncodings <path>`

 ## Apply license to text-base files